polytan02/framagames_ynh/README.md

 # Set of games from Framagames

 * Status
-Work in progress but should be fine
+</br>Work in progress but should be fine
 </br>Needs to be validated by package_checker
 </br>Package_linter is OK